Compute

 You can grant permissions using roles and policies.

 • Roles: A coarse-grained authorization method where you assign permissions based on user responsibilities.
 Only a limited number of service-level roles are available for authorization.
-Huawei Cloud services depend on each other.
+Cloud Services depend on each other.
 When you grant permissions using roles, you also need to attach dependent roles.
 However, roles are not an ideal choice for fine-grained authorization and secure access control.

 • Policies: A fine-grained authorization strategy that defines permissions required to perform operations on specific cloud resources under certain conditions.
 This type of authorization is more flexible and is ideal for least secure access control.
-For example, you can grant users only permission to manage ECSs of a certain type.
+For example, you can grant users only permissions to manage ECSs of a certain type.

 IAM supports both role-based access control (RBAC) and attribute-based access control (ABAC).